Love it or hate it, a school routine keeps the wheels turning. Put these 6 ideas in place and rock the new school year!

 At the beginning of the school year, try to find a school calendar.

 Enter as many items on your own calendar as possible.
 That way you’ll start to have some idea of what next May will be like.

 Of course, sometimes things change.
 So you’ll want to double check items on your calendar throughout the year.

-I love using my Cozi calendar, because it’s free (#yearofno approved!).
-It has an app that both Hubby and I can access (so we can schedule appointments on the go).
-Plus it’s color coded, so I can see at a glance that our oldest needs to be here while my youngest should be there.
+Plus, the Cozi app is color coded, so you can see at a glance that your oldest needs to be here while your youngest should be there.